-This has been in the works for a while.
-Please let me know if I missed anything in the comments section and I'll add it.
+This book publishing glossary been in the works for a while.
+Please let me know if I missed anything in the comments section and I’ll add it.

 Advance – The money a publisher pays an author to publish their book.
 This money is an advance against royalties.
 This means that the author does not receive additional money from the publisher until the book earns an amount of money equal to the advance (see “earn out”).
 As long as the book is published the author does not have to pay the advance back, even if the book does not earn out.
 Large advances are typically paid in installments, such as a portion on signing, a portion on delivery and acceptance, and a portion on publication.
 Advances range from $1 to $1,000,000 or more.